silenzio/Koenigsberg/README.md

 # Koenigsberg
-The Problem "Seven Bridges of Königsberg" in Java application.
+The Problem "Seven Bridges of Königsberg" in a Java application.

 The Java application allows some algorithms to run through a graph modell in a Neo4J database and tries to show several attempts of the run through, with the result that this problem is in this constellation